ttulka/ddd-example-ecommerce/README.md

 Such a packaging style is the first step for a further modularization.

-The semantic of a package is following: `company.product.domain.aggregate.impl`, where `aggregate` and `impl` are optional.
+The semantic of a package is following: `company.product.domain.service.[entity|impl]`, where `entity` and `impl` are optional.
 Full example: `com.ttulka.ecommerce.billing.payment.jdbc`.

 ### Assembling